Stacey Kamp

 ATR-BC #24-023 - Board Certified Art Therapist

-Master's in Counseling Psychology
+MS - Master's of Science in Counseling Psychology

-Master's in Art Therapy
+MA - Master's of Art in Art Therapy

 In addition to my work as a psychotherapist, I maintain an active visual art practice.
 Engaging in art-making continues to inform my understanding of creativity, resilience, and self-expression that also shape my therapeutic approach.
 You are welcome to visit my artist website to view my portfolio and learn more about my creative work.